fmalina/revisions-blocl/activism/swimmingwithsharks.md

 The first group might be called the delusional bankers, as they have lost touch not only with the rest of society but also with reality.

-They are addicted to their work, they don’t acknowledge there is a problem and there is no longer a coherent perspective underpinning their views.
+They are addicted to their work, they don't acknowledge there is a problem and there is no longer a coherent perspective underpinning their views.

 In the Libor and FX scandals, traders at big banks and brokerages manipulated